PikoLab/ETL-with-SparkStreaming-Kafka/README.md

 ### 1. Purpose:
 * Build Real-time Sentiment Engine
 * Build Streaming Data Pipeline by integrating `Twitter Streaming API` with `Kafka` and `Spark Streaming`
-* Using NLP libraries `TextBlob` and understanding the sentiment that people have towards that thing at the moment
+* Using NLP libraries `TextBlob` and understanding the sentiment that people have towards the chosen keywords at the moment

 ### 2. Apache Kafka Quick Start